oanda/apidocs/sections/orders.md

         "instrument" : "EUR_USD",    // Instrument of the order
         "price" : 1.2,				 // Trigger price of the order
         "units" : 2,                 // Number of units
-        "direction" : "short",       // Direction of the order "ocaGroupId" : 0
+        "side" : "sell",             // Direction of the order "ocaGroupId" : 0
     }